andrew-yoo/project-euler/README.md

 ## Checklist

 Below are runtime approximations (in seconds), intended solely to verify that solutions are under the 60s runtime limit.
+Doubles as a checklist.
 | ID | Title | Python | MATLAB |
 | :--- | :--- | ---: | ---: |
 | 1 |	Multiples of 3 or 5                           | 0.0002 | 0.0386 | |